- Clinic Services

 MRT has become one of the most sought after soft-tissue treatments in the world today.
 It’s one of the most effective forms of treatments for a wide variety of soft-tissue and respective-motion injuries.

-Myofascial Release Technique (MRT) has effectively resolved many injuries that were supposed to be ‘non-treatable’.
+MRT has effectively resolved many injuries that were supposed to be ‘non-treatable’.
 Specific injuries that are treated with MRT include repetitive sprains, muscle strains, joint dysfunction, Carpal Tunnel Syndrome, chronic back pain, shoulder pain, knee problems, tennis elbow and shin splits.
 Most of the joint and muscle related problems are actually triggered due to overexertion and sports injuries.
 These conditions all have one important thing in common: they are often a result of overused muscles.

 Overused muscles (and other soft tissues) change in three important ways: